-I've had several people ask me about corporate housing and whether it might be a suitable alternative for short-term housing.
-To answer that question, there are several things to consider that are unique to your situation.
+There are a lot of questions surrounding corporate housing (or company housing) and whether it might be a suitable alternative for short-term housing.
+To answer these questions, there are several things to consider that are unique to your situation.
 But first, let's look at what corporate housing is and how to find it.

-Corporate housing refers to any type of housing that offers fully furnished units for longer term stays.
+Corporate housing refers to any type of housing that offers fully furnished units for long-term stays.
+Its name comes from the fact that corporate housing is used mostly by companies who don't want to pay for long-stay hotel rooms for any traveling employees.

 While corporate housing began as a housing option for company employees, the service has grown to include vacationers, students and people requiring short-term housing when moving.
 While the fees can be higher than one might first expect, the units are usually well-stocked with everything you need for a comfortable stay.
-Often they include parking, cleaning service and are centrally located to make commuting easier.
+Company housing often includes parking, cleaning service and are centrally located to make commuting easier.

-If you're moving off-season in winter, it may be easier to find vacation rental deals than to use corporate housing.
-So compare your options or call up the short-term housing company and ask if they'll give you a deal considering it's off season or because you're staying longer than usual.
+If you're moving off-season in winter, it may be easier to find vacation rental deals than to use corporate houses.
+So, compare your options or call up the short-term housing company and ask if you meet corporate housing requirements.
+They may give you a deal considering its off-season or because you're staying longer than usual.

-I recommend using a search engine tool such as Google and entering the search terms: "corporate housing + the city name and country".
+We recommend using a search engine and entering the search terms: "corporate housing + the city name and country".
 Often, smaller local companies will provide the best price.
 Make sure you check the company's record with the Better Business Bureau.